patrobinson/go-fish/README.md

 ### Defining a Pipeline

-A Pipeline contains four top level keys, `eventFolder`, `rules`, `states`, `sources` and `sinks`.
+A Pipeline contains five top level keys, `eventFolder`, `rules`, `states`, `sources` and `sinks`.
 In a rule definition the source, state and sink should refer to a key in the respective top level.

 ```json
 {